-Kanu Hawaii is a founding partner of Zero Waste Oahu and has served as a fiscal sponsor of Pono Home, Shifted Energy, March for Science, and Hui Aloha.
-Read about how we collaborate and the work that these organizations do to improve local communities.
+Kanu Hawaiʻi is a founding partner of Zero Waste Oʻahu and has served as a fiscal sponsor of Pono Home, Shifted Energy, March for Science, Hui Aloha and KKCC.
+Read about how we’ve collaborated and the work that these organizations do to improve local communities.